OUR CONSERVATION & SUSTAINABILITY REPORT

 Photo Credit: The Banteay Srey Butterfly Centre

-In third world countries, where a majority of rainforest habitat is, the difficulty of protecting forests has been lack of economic opportunities for rural people because these populations depend on the land to make an income – with the most common jobs being agricultural farming, cattle ranching or logging.
-Unfortunately, all of these practices lead to the destruction of tropical rain forests.
+In developing countries, where the majority of threatened rainforest habitat is, the difficulty of protecting forests has been a lack of economic opportunities for rural people.
+Unfortunately, earning a living in these areas almost always involves agricultural farming, cattle ranching, or logging — all of which lead to severe habitat degradation or destruction.

 While a majority of breeders cannot make a full living off of butterfly farming, the extra income has been shown to make notable improvements in food security, primary health care and education. .